-Manufacturers & wholesalers
+Manufacturers and wholesalers

 Manufacturing and wholesaling businesses produce and sell foods by wholesale with a limited or no retail sales business component.